Reducing emissions along the value chain

 Our aim is to continuously reduce the greenhouse gas emissions resulting from the generation of energy in power plants and from the production processes.
 Our experts are constantly working on further improving the processes and setup of our installations.

 Moreover, we encourage our employees to make an active contribution to increase our efficiency by constantly running suggestion scheme campaigns at various BASF sites.
 Each idea that is implemented results in a financial reward that is proportional to the amount of cost and greenhouse gas savings.
 In this way, we achieve an emission reduction of several thousand tons of CO2 equivalent each year.

 As a result, we have already achieved a great deal on the way towards greater climate protection.
 We have been able to reduce absolute emissions in the chemical business by 48 percent compared with 1990.
 The reduction per metric ton of sales product was in fact 75 percent.

-The use of nitrous oxide (N2O) decomposition catalysts and energy efficiency are important levers for emission reduction in our production.
+The use of nitrous oxide (N2O) decomposition catalysts is an important lever for emission reduction in our production.
 We have installed our own N2O decomposition catalysts in all plants where nitrous oxide is created as a by-product.
-Energy efficiency is the key to combine climate protection, conservation of resources and economic advantages.

 The close cooperation between partners along the entire value chain is a major factor in lowering greenhouse gas emissions, because often opportunities for reducing emissions can only be achieved as a joint effort.
 59 million metric tons of greenhouse gas emissions were generated in the production of the raw materials, precursors, energy sources, services and capital goods that BASF purchased in 2017.
 We work with carefully selected raw material suppliers on specific projects looking at solutions contributing to reduce these emissions.